Sunday, October 17, 2021

 According to a caption, Victoria chose to wear her husband's designs, instead of a crown, to emulate matrimonial devotion and not be superior to him (they were born three months apart).

 Another piece is the Fife Tiara, which was a wedding gift to Victoria's granddaughter: Princess Louise.
-It was gifted by the groom, who was the Duke of Fife.
+The masterpiece was gifted by the groom, the Duke of Fife, in 1889.
 Alas, the dukedom suffered financially, and it was given to Her Majesty's Government as a tax payment.
 Circuitously, the government positioned it back in the palace "on display" for the public.

+Next, we entered a chamber that explained the history of Kensington Palace.
 Originally, the home was Nottingham House.
 In 1688, the new royal pair, William and Mary, left the Netherlands (where he was its stadholder and reigning Prince of Orange), and they ascended the thrones of Britain on January 2, 1689.
-Unusual for Britain, they ruled as equals, instead of the queen as a consort.
+Unusual for Britain, they ruled as equals, instead of the queen as a consort. (*Trivia: Founded in 1691, King & Queen County in Virginia is named for them).

 That year, Their Majesties purchased this property for £20,000 and hired Sir Christopher Wren (architect of St. Paul's Cathedral) to transform it into Kensington Palace.
 Below is a depiction of the result of Sir Christopher's greatness.